You can find out more about our Admissions via the handbooks and policies in our Information Pages.

 Step 1 Register for the Entrance Test

-To register your son/daughter for the Entrance Test download the Registration Form above, complete and send to the Admissions Officer at King Edwards.
+To register your son/daughter for the Entrance Test download the Registration Form above, complete and submit.
+Our Admissions Officer will acknowledge receipt within 7 days.

 Step 2 Visit us